Universal-Team/db/docs/_ds/a8ds.md

 systems:
 - DS
 title: A8DS
-update_notes: '<p dir="auto">V4.0 : 20-Jan-2025 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V4.1 : 25-Jan-2025 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Major overhaul to add "Cycle Exact" Antic and GTIA which fixes many glitches
-  and artifacts.</li>

-  <li>There are now two builds... one for the older DS-Phat/Lite and one for the DSi
-  (or XL/LL) which brings in a higher level of compatibility with the "Cycle Exact" timing.</li>

-  <li>Improved keyboard overlays - added alphanumeric keyboard with text-adventure
-  macros.</li>
+  <li>Refactor the OS Enable/Disable on XL/XE emulation to avoid moving large blocks
+  of memory.
+Speeds up many games that swap the OS in/out.</li>

-  <li>Improved memory handling - using more memory but in an efficient way for the
+  <li>Improved SIO/Disk handling - sound effects reduced in volume and now configurable
-  new features.</li>

-  <li>Improved sound handling - new SIO sounds, new opening jingle.</li>

-  <li>Improved CPU handling to fix one more Acid800 test (25 pass now).</li>

-  <li>Fixed keyboard handling so games like Scorch will register keypresses (broken
-  as of V3.0).</li>

-  <li>Added some of the more obscure missing .CAR cartridge types.</li>

-  <li>So much changed under the hood that old config files will be wiped and old save
-  states will not work.
-Sorry!</li>
+  (default is OFF).</li>

+  <li>Improved cart/disk loading and all disks are left mounted when RESET is pressed
+  allowing you to load up a system the way you want.</li>

+  <li>A dozen new .CAR cartridge types supported including DCART (Bubble Bobble homebrew).</li>

+  <li>Tweak to the TWL++ icon for A8DS to make it look a bit more classic.</li>

+  <li>Many small cleanups and improvements and a few bug fixes as well.</li>

   </ul>'
-updated: '2025-01-20T17:11:58Z'
+updated: '2025-01-25T11:57:54Z'
-version: '4.0'
+version: '4.1'
-version_title: Version 4.0
+version_title: Version 4.1
 ---